Search

 If you are applying for a mortgage

-When applying for a home loan, factors income, your ability to repay and the appraisal value of the property will help determine the amount of the money borrowed.
+When applying for a home loan, there are factors that will help determine the amount of money borrowed, such as your income, your ability to repay and the appraisal value of the property.

-1. Appraisal: It is an independent report issued by a professional, made to estimate the value of a real estate property in relation to the market.
+1. Appraisal: It is an independent report issued by a professional, used to estimate the value of a real estate property in relation to the market.

 3. Option payment: The amount of money you pay when you option a property.